enpitsuLin/milkdown-lab/packages/plugin-fullscreen/README.md

 ### Styling

-`@milkdown-lab/plugin-fullscreen` is now headless as same as `milkdown` v7, see [here](https://saul-mirone.github.io/a-brief-introduction-to-milkdown-v7/) for reason, so you need styling the fullscreen element by yourself.
+`@milkdown-lab/plugin-fullscreen` is now headless as same as `milkdown` v7, see [here](https://saul-mirone.github.io/a-brief-introduction-to-milkdown-v7/) for reason, so you need styling by yourself.

 you should styling `.milkdown.fullscreen` selector by default option, for example: